ppatoria/interview/shared_ptr.md

    // Thread 2
    int value = *sharedPtr; // Accessing a destroyed object
 ```
-## Undefined behavior:
+## Undefined behaviour:
-In this case, if Thread 2 tries to access the object pointed to by `sharedPtr` after it has been reset by Thread 1, it will result in undefined behavior.
+In this case, if Thread 2 tries to access the object pointed to by `sharedPtr` after it has been reset by Thread 1, it will result in undefined behaviour.

 ## Solution:
 To prevent this issue, you need to ensure proper synchronization and lifetime management.
-One approach is to use additional synchronization mechanism, such as mutexes or condition variables.
+One approach is to use additional synchronization mechanisms, such as mutexes or condition variables.
 Coordinate the destruction of the shared object among threads to ensure that no thread is accessing a destroyed object.